 Many inorganic types of mulch are made from recycled tires and other rubber or plastics.
 The main benefit of inorganic mulch is that it will not break down and need to be replaced.
 This mulch tends to be more expensive than the organic mulch and because they are made from plastic and rubber not as environmentally friendly in my opinion.
 If want to keep your garden low maintenance and not have to redo the mulch then the inorganic mulch might be a good option for you.

-What is the Best Type of Mulch to Use?
+What is the best type to use?

 Shredded bark is one of the most common and least expensive types of mulch.
 It comes from a variety of sources, including cedar trees.
 Shredded bark is one of the best mulch types to use on slopes and it breaks down relatively slowly.

-When do you Apply Mulch?
+When do you apply it?

 Mulch can be applied in spring and/or fall depending on your garden goals.
 Applied in the spring, mulch will help prevent weeds from sprouting, it adds nutrients to the soil (if organic) and will keep soil temperatures cooler over the summer.
 Applied in the fall, mulch will help keep soil temperatures warmer throughout the coming winter.